kitspace-forks/Miriam/3D Model/readme.md

 Miriam box is composed of 3D printed parts.
 It is designed to fit the bed of Prusa i3 mk3 printer.
 Printer setting is: PETG with 20% cubic infill, 200% speed.

+**Attension!!!** If you need to use melting curve, please use ABS for printing the box.

 ![](Miriam_exploded_view.jpg)
 Exploded view with part list of Miriam.
 [High resolution version for printing](Miriam_exploded_view.pdf)